Liverpool University Drug Interaction website recognised for global impact on research and care

 The site responds to more than a million interaction enquiries every month, from more than 130,000 individual users in more than 200 countries and territories.

 Each interaction continues to be categorised using the simplified traffic light code and includes detailed information on exact or predicted interactions with guidance on how this should be managed on an individual patient level.
-Each report can cover multiple interactions and can be downloaded as an individualised PDF report.
+Each report can cover multiple interactions and can be downloaded as an individualised PDF file.

 Speaking about the decision to include COVID-19 drugs, Saye Khoo spoke movingly of how working on the wards in 2020 were “a microcosm of all the sadness in the world” but how the team’s concern about potential harm from interactions with untested drugs led to extending to work with international colleagues to rapidly launch the COVID-19 database within a week.
 Last year, this service reported on more than eight million global enquiries, always stressing that this has been thanks to a close and committed team.
 He also challenged young researchers to “dare to make a difference”.